Overview

 - toolbar: set to 'yes' or 'no' to turn the toolbar on or off for the InAppBrowser (defaults to 'yes')

 - lefttoright: Set to 'yes' to swap positions of the navigation buttons and the close button.
-Specifically, close button goes to the right and navigation buttons to the left.
+Specifically, the close button goes to the right, and the navigation buttons go to the left.

 - enableViewportScale: Set to 'yes' or 'no' to prevent viewport scaling through a meta tag (defaults to 'no').